munificent/craftinginterpreters/book/the-lox-language.md

 ### Classes in Lox

-Now that's out of the way, let's see what Lox actually has.
-"Classes" describes a pretty large constellation of features in most languages.
-For Lox, I've stripped it down to what I think are the essentials.
+Enough rationale, let's see we actually have.
+Classes encompass a constellation of features in most languages.
+For Lox, I've selected what I think are the essentials.
 You declare a class and its methods like so:

 ```lox
 class Breakfast {